 30 November 1872: The world's first football international is held between Scotland and England, ending in a goalless draw.

-1 May 1873: Death of David Livingstone, one of the most famous of the European missionaries and explorers.
+1 May 1873: The death in in present-day Zambia of David Livingstone, one of the most famous of the European missionaries and explorers.

 7 May 1876 : The death of David Bryce, the leading Scottish architect in the Victorian era.